Chief administrative officer: United Nations

-At the United Nations, the secretary-general is the de facto head of the United Nations.
-According to the United Nations: Equal parts diplomat and advocate, civil servant and CEO, the secretary-general is a symbol of United Nations ideals and a spokesman for the interests of the world's peoples, in particular the poor and vulnerable among them.
+The Secretary-General of the United Nations is the de facto head of the United Nations and, according to the United Nations Charter, is chief administrative officer.
+The United Nations describes the secretary-general's role as: Equal parts diplomat and advocate, civil servant and CEO, the secretary-general is a symbol of United Nations ideals and a spokesman for the interests of the world's peoples, in particular the poor and vulnerable among them.
 The charter also empowers the secretary-general to "bring to the attention of the Security Council any matter which in his opinion may threaten the maintenance of international peace and security".
 These guidelines both define the powers of the office and grant it considerable scope for action.
 One of the most vital roles played by the secretary-general is the use of his "good offices", steps taken publicly and in private, drawing upon his independence, impartiality and integrity, to prevent international disputes from arising, escalating or spreading.

 The secretary-general appoints all staff at the United Nations.